KahWee - Web Development, AI Tools & Tech Trends

 UK Europe/London

 ZINTERNALIDENTIFIER — unique identifier, ~20 alphanumeric characters, no hyphens, underscores, or spaces.
 Existing values look like z2wxvvERr5khQPOfUMnQ.
-Generate one per row using a mix of the item name, location, and a few random characters.
+Derive it from the item name, location, and a few random characters — one per row.

 Primary key management